cnchenpu/sys-net-admin/firewall.md

 ```bash
 $ firewall-cmd --zone=home --change-interface=ens0s3
 ```
 ### change fielwalld settings
 ```bash
 $ firewall-cmd --permanent --zone=home --change-interface=ens0s3
 $ firewall-cmd --reload
 ```

+## service
+Firewall services are predefined rules that cover all necessary settings to allow incoming traffic for a specific service and they apply within a zone.
+Services use one or more ports or addresses for network communication.
+Firewalls filter communication based on ports.
+To allow network traffic for a service, its ports must be open. firewalld blocks all traffic on ports that are not explicitly set as open.
+Some zones, such as trusted, allow all traffic by default.

 ### list service & port
 ```bash
 $ firewall-cmd --get-services